suchow/manuscript/README.md

+# Collaborative Research
-# Collaborative Research: Understanding and Improving Human-bot Ecologies for Knowledge Generation
+## Understanding and Improving Human-bot Ecologies for Knowledge Generation